dpi/Registration-Date/README.txt

 ## Instructions

-* Attach a `date` field to an entity
+1. Attach a `date` field to an entity
-* Attach a `registration` field to an entity.
+2. Attach a `registration` field to an entity.
-* In field settings for a Registration field, select which functionality you would like to apply when a date fields value has been reached.
+3. In field settings for a Registration field, select which functionality you would like to apply when a date fields value has been reached.

+## Readme

+ * registration_date provides an option to disable date open and close functionality included with registration module.

 ## Development Notes